Mistralys/mailcode/README.md

 ### Comments

 Comments may be added to document things.
-Whether they are used when translated to an specific preprocessor language depends on the translator.
+Whether they are used when translated to a specific preprocessor language depends on the translator.
 In general, the comments are converted to the target language.

 ```